Vancouver Weekend Guide | The Best 48 Hour Or 2 Day Itinerary

 12:30 PM – Granville Island

 I always visit Granville Island when I go home.
 Always.
 You’ll probably snack your way through the market so you may not be hungry for an official lunch.
 If you are there are tons of great places to eat on Granville Island.
-I really like Go Fish for their fish and chips.
+Try a donut at Lee’s which was recently seen on David Chang’s Breakfast Lunch and Dinner on Netflix.

 3 PM – Walk To Olympic Village And Mount Pleasant and Riley Park

 Olympic Village has changed in the last few years since…..the Olympics.
 There are restaurants, shops, and condos galore.
-I like to walk the Seawall and make my way to Mount Pleasant.
+Walk along the seawall for the views and then make your way to Mount Pleasant.

 The Birds sculpture by Myfanwy MacLeod (one of them anyway)

 Mount Pleasant gets a bad rap from some Vancouverites.
 It can be a bit hipster but what can you do.
-I’m a fan of the craft breweries in the area.
-My favorite is Brassneck on 7th Avenue and Main Street.
+The craft breweries in the area are fantastic.
+My favourite is Brassneck on 7th Avenue and Main Street.
 If you like donuts, next door is Cartems Donuterie.
 It’s so good.
-If you are hungry, there’s usually a food truck parked outside of Brassneck.
+If you are hungry while you’re having a beer, there’s usually a food truck parked outside of Brassneck.
 If you walk south or up the hill there are some cool shops along Main Street if you keep walking towards Riley Park.

 I’ll take a craft beer flight, thank you very much!